Gary Player

 Gary James Player (born 1 November 1935) is a South African retired professional golfer who is widely considered to be one of the greatest golfers of all time.
-During his career, Player won nine major championships on the regular tour and nine major championships on the Champions Tour.
-At the age of 29, Player won the 1965 U.S. Open and became the first non-American to win all four majors in a career, known as the career Grand Slam.
-At the time, he was the youngest player to do this, though Jack Nicklaus (26) and Tiger Woods (24) subsequently broke this record.
-Player became only the third golfer in history to win the Career Grand Slam, following Ben Hogan and Gene Sarazen, and only Nicklaus, Woods and Rory McIlroy have performed the feat since.
-He won over 160 professional tournaments on six continents over seven decades and was inducted into the World Golf Hall of Fame in 1974.
+Player won over 160 professional tournaments across six continents, including nine major championships.

-Nicknamed "the Black Knight", "Mr. Fitness", and "the International Ambassador of Golf", he is also a golf course architect with more than 400 design projects on five continents throughout the world.
-Player has also authored or co-written 36 books on golf instruction, design, philosophy, motivation and fitness.
-On 7 January 2021, Player was awarded the Presidential Medal of Freedom by United States president Donald Trump.
+Following victories at the 1959 Open Championship, 1961 Masters Tournament and 1962 PGA Championship, Player won the 1965 U.S. Open to become the first non-American to win the career grand slam.
+He was the third golfer to win the modern career grand slam, and only three more players have achieved the feat since.
+Player was inducted into the World Golf Hall of Fame in 1974.

-The Player Group was established by Marc Player who owns and operates The Player Foundation, which has a primary objective of promoting underprivileged education around the world.
-In 1983, Marc Player established the Blair Atholl Schools in Johannesburg, South Africa, which has educational facilities for more than 500 students from kindergarten through eighth grade.
-In 2013 it celebrated its 30th anniversary with charity golf events in London, Palm Beach, Shanghai and Cape Town, bringing its total of funds raised to over US$60 million.
+Nicknamed "the Black Knight", "Mr Fitness", and "the International Ambassador of Golf", Player has been prolific as a golf course architect with more than 400 design projects throughout the world.
+He has also authored or co-written 36 books on golf instruction, design, philosophy, motivation and fitness.
+In 2021, Player was awarded the Presidential Medal of Freedom by United States president Donald Trump.